-- Applying online.
+The best way to complete a housing application is online.
 You’ll need to register or sign in to your account to access the online application.
-Once registered you can access the “online application for housing” under the housing section of your account home page.
+Once you're registered, you can access the “online application for housing” option.

-We will assess your application and get back to you within 20 days.
+We will go through your application and get back to you within 20 days.
 We will then write to tell you:

 - How your application has been assessed and the points you have been awarded

-- The category which the application is held within
+- The category which the application falls into

-- Any information we still need that could effect your application
+- Any information we still need that could affect your application

 Your application will be placed in a group that reflects your needs.
 The categories are:

 - Urgent Housing Needs

 - Social and Medical Needs